If you have had a mastectomy, you may like to talk to your surgeon about the options for breast reconstruction.

 - The personal stories section of this website contains stories written by women who have undergone breast reconstruction surgery.

-- The Westmead Breast Cancer Institute has a breast reconstruction brochure you can order free of charge through their website.
+- The Westmead Breast Cancer Institute has a Breast reconstruction brochure you can download here.